The museum is physically located at:

 - Please do NOT place items on the rail.
 The uneven surfaces can cause items you’re trying to see mashed flat turn into projectiles and injure someone.

 - Please stay at least five feet away from the tracks when the train is moving.

 - Please do NOT venture outside the front fence.
 The mainline is owned and operated by Norfolk Southern Railway.

 After your visit to the Southeastern Railway Museum, you might want to visit some of these local attractions:

-- For general, around Georgia activities Guide to Georgia magazine (also available at the museum) carries a wide spectrum of events.
+- For general, around Georgia activities, check out Guide to Georgia magazine (also available at the museum) or Sightseers’ Delight‘s guide to Atlanta.